-- Revenue recognition;
+· Revenue recognition;

 - Research and development costs;

 - Valuation of long-lived assets;

-- Accounting for long-term investments; and
+- Accounting for long-term investments;

-- Restructuring charges.
+- · Restructuring charges; and

+- Stock compensation.

 Revenue Recognition.
 Revenues are recognized when persuasive evidence of an arrangement exists, delivery has occurred or services have been rendered, the price is fixed and determinable and collectibility is reasonably assured.
+We have entered into various types of agreements for access to our information databases and use of our intellectual property.
 Revenues are deferred for fees received before earned or until no further obligations exist.
 We exercise judgment in determining that collectibility is reasonably assured or that services have been delivered in accordance with the arrangement.
 We assess whether the fee is fixed or determinable based on the payment terms associated with the transaction and whether the sales price is subject to refund or adjustment.
 We assess collectibility based primarily on the customer's payment history and on the creditworthiness of the customer.

 Revenues from ongoing database agreements are recognized evenly over the access period.
 Revenues from licenses to our intellectual property are recognized when earned under the terms of the related agreements.
 Royalty revenues are recognized upon the sale of products or services to third parties by the licensee or other agreed upon terms.
-We estimate royalty revenues based on previous period royalties received, based on information provided by the third party licensee.
+We estimate royalty revenues based on previous period royalties received and information provided by the third party licensee.
 We exercise judgment in determining whether the information provided by licensees is sufficiently reliable for us to base our royalty revenue recognition thereon.
 Revenues from custom products, such as clones and datasets, were recognized upon completion and delivery.